wesamAmmory/admob-for-flash/readme.md

 The Google Mobile Ads SDK is the latest generation in Google mobile advertising featuring refined ad formats and streamlined APIs for access to mobile ad networks and advertising solutions.
 The SDK enables Air mobile app developers to maximize their monetization in native mobile apps.

-This Admob ANE  was published  since Sep, 2012, and has been downloaded more than 100,000 times.
-Now it's the No. 1 monetization ANE plugin for Flash Air community,More people use, making the api more friendly,the plugin more stable.Thank you for feedback questions and provide advice, thank you for the support and donations.

 ## Admob ANE For Air Features